 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/9403

 dc.description.abstractEarly therapy intervention by occupational therapists, physiotherapists, and speech pathologists (therapists) is recognised to yield benefits across the lifecourse (Carpenter, 2007; Law, 2002; Thomaidis, Kaderoglou, Stefou, Damianou, & Bakoula, 2000; Ziviani, Feeney, Rodger, & Watter, 2010).
 As a result,there have recently been increases in funding for therapy positions in disability services in New South Wales(NSW), Australia (New South Wales Government, 2006).
-However, research by Keane, Smith, Lincoln,and Fisher (2011), Chisholm, Russell, and Humphreys (2011), and Denham and Shaddock (2004) indicated that there is a shortage of therapists living and working in rural and remote areas of Australia.en_AU
+However, research by Keane, Smith, Lincoln,and Fisher (2011), Chisholm, Russell, and Humphreys (2011), and Denham and Shaddock (2004) indicated that there is a shortage of therapists living and working in rural and remote areas of Australia.en

-dc.publisherJournal of Intellectual and Developmental Disabilityen_AU
+dc.publisherJournal of Intellectual and Developmental Disabilityen

-dc.subjectwobbly huben_AU
+dc.subjectwobbly huben

-dc.contributor.departmentFaculty of Health Sciencesen_AU
+usyd.departmentFaculty of Health Sciencesen

+Show simple item record